02 Jun Can Chiropractic Help Headaches?

 Every headache victim is an individual case and may require special instructions or recommendations from their chiropractor.
 If your condition requires the attention of other health care specialists, your chiropractor will refer you to them.

-How long will it take for my headaches go away?
+How long will it take for my headaches to go away?

 Some patients enjoy results quickly.
 Others notice a slow decline in their symptoms after several weeks or longer of chiropractic care.
 It’s impossible to predict.
 If you’ve had chronic headaches for many years, improvement can take time.